Control of fire by early humans

 The control of fire by early humans was a critical technology enabling the evolution of humans.
 Fire provided a source of warmth and lighting, protection from predators (especially at night), a way to create more advanced hunting tools, and a method for cooking food.
 These cultural advances allowed human geographic dispersal, cultural innovations, and changes to diet and behavior.
-Additionally, creating fire allowed human activity to continue into the dark and colder hours of the evening.
+Additionally, creating fire allowed human activity to continue into the darker and colder hours of the evening.